 The remote viewer described a base on Saturn's moon, Titan.
 The viewer saw two young men operating a control panel supervised by a woman - all appeared to be human.

 The remote viewer described a base with two entities outside a structure, attending to some undefined routine task.
-Inside the structure, she described two entities that appeared to be human.
+Inside the structure, she described two entities that appeared not to be human.
 One sat at a circular console with a round object that served as a screen.
 The other entity worked in the background.

 Two different entities were working on the site.
 One was tall with a round head on a slender neck non-human.
 Described more like a robot than human.
 The other was human in appearance, but had no facial hair, a very pale complexion, and a sharp slender nose.